Mattcreates25/intern_journal/README.md

 using markdown i'm able to wrap my code and specify the language that I used for this code.

-#DAY 2
+# DAY 2
-Understanding the  NGS and base caling
+Understanding the use of the use of issue tracking on github